fgreil/mitzi-scroller/README.md

 - **OK Button**: Appears when there is an annotation for the current image position
 - **Back Button** (hold or press): Exit

+## Example data
+We start with a black-and-white PNG squaredd `640px' image showing most important stars (magnitude 1-6) of the Northern hemnisphere as black symbols.
+Magnitude 6 is a single dot.

 ## Version history
 See [changelog.md](changelog.md)